Axlefublr/edister.nvim/README.md

 `reg_type` is exactly the same as in `edit_register`.

-The reasoning for this function existing, is that I often copy something, only to realize one second later that I wanted to copy something into a register.
+The reasoning for this function existing, is that I often copy something, only to realize one second later that I wanted to copy that something into a register.
 You can now do this retroactively, thanks to this functionality.

 Then, maybe you want to paste something from a register in multiple places.
 You'll have to do `"ap` again and again.
 Now you have the option to just `<Leader>fa'` to move the contents of `a` into your default register, to be able to paste things with just `p`.